kingsleynwoye/kingsleynwoye/README.md

 📞 Phone: +234 816 575 861

 # Mission
 - To impact and solve real life problems with technology.

+# Projects
+- Range Universe | Excel in Tech
+- DiceSea | The Creative and Entertainment Platform
+- Staydeck | The Hosting and Booking Platform
+- TrustnFund | The Crowdfunding and Fundraising Platform

 # Available For
 - Web Development